 Maintaining Your Student Visa Status

 It is the student’s responsibility to comply with all immigration regulations which apply to an F1 Visa.
-At Virginia International University (VIU), we feel responsible for each student’s performance, behavior, and compliance with all school and immigration rules and regulations.
+At Fairfax University of America (FXUA), we feel responsible for each student’s performance, behavior, and compliance with all school and immigration rules and regulations.
 Therefore, we want to remind you of your responsibilities as a student visa holder.

 As an F1 Visa-holder, you must maintain full-time enrollment and you must make normal progress toward your degree or certificate.